 What is the primary function of the cornea?

-The cornea also plays an essential role in vision.
+The cornea plays an essential role in your vision.

-As light enters the eye, it is refracted, or bent, according to the shape of the cornea.
-The curvature, or shape of the cornea, determines the eye’s focusing abilities for both near and distant objects.
+As light enters the eye, it first reaches the cornea, the clear dome-like structure at the front of the eye.
+At At the cornea, the light is refracted, or bent, according to the shape of the cornea.
+The curvature, or shape of the cornea, determines the eye’s focusing abilities of the eyes.

 What are corneal dystrophies?